intmus/intas19-20/_14-mastery-and-consolidation/dictation4.md

 Remember, everything is easier when you have a procedure.
 The suggested procedure for correctly identifying and notating seventh chords is as follows:

-- First hearing: is the chord inverted?
+- First hearing: is the chord inverted or in root position?
 Listen out for the interval of a minor or major second.
 (This can sometimes help you identify both the chord quality and inversion on the very first hearing!)
 Can't hear a second?
-The chord must be dd<sup>7</sup>, or another of the seventh chords in root position.
+The chord must be dd<sup>7</sup>, which you may always identify as root position in this class, or another of the seventh chords in root position.
 - Second hearing: use your knowledge of function and intervals to determine the chord quality.
 - Third hearing: figure out the solfege of the chord you've identified, *as it would appear in root position*.
 This will help you figure out what key you're in -- and by extension, what accidentals you must notate when you write down the chord.
 If the chord is inverted, then figure out which solfege is the lowest pitch.
 Then...
 - Fourth hearing: notate the chord carefully, checking solfege and key signatures to eliminate notation errors.